 Streetcars: $45-60 million/mile, 9-12 mph, 40-75 seats/cabin

 Electric-powered Heavy Rail, Enhanced Light Rail, Light Rail, Enhanced Commuter Rail and Streetcars produce no emissions where they run.
-As more electric power plants convert from coal to natural gas, wind and solar as their fuel source, electric-powered rapid transit will further reduce total smog and GHG emissions.
-Natural gas and biofuel-powered Bus Rapid Transit and Commuter Rail will also reduce GHG and smog per passenger.
-More electric buses are coming.
+American transit agencies are also upgrading more fleets to electric buses between 2018-30.
+As a result, when more electric power plants convert from coal to natural gas, biofuel, wind and solar as their fuel source, electric-powered rapid transit will further reduce total smog and GHG emissions.

-Existing track rights-of-way, number of trains to be purchased, number of new miles, number of tunnels & aerials to be built, size of stations, number of stations per mile, length of station platforms with patron shelter, amount of fencing, overhead electric wires or 3rd rail transmitting electricity are cost factors.
-Although its tempting to judge cost-effectiveness based one or two rapid transit lines in their first 5 years of operation, it often takes 20 years to see a line’s full impact diverting drivers and Transit Oriented Development in terms of:
+Existing track rights-of-way, number of trains to be purchased, number of new miles, number of tunnels & aerials to be built, number of stations per mile, length of station platforms with patron shelter, amount of fencing, overhead electric wires or 3rd rail transmitting electricity are cost factors.
+Although its tempting to judge cost-effectiveness based on one new rapid transit line, it takes high train frequency during operating hours and 25-30 years of continuous expansion to fairly assess a rapid transit system’s:

 (c) Construction Cost Per Mile